-A PingER is an IEPM (Internet End to End Performance Measurement) tool developed by SLAC.
-PingER stands for Ping End-to-End Reporting and was started in 1995 to monitor the performance of High Energy Physics collaborating sites.
-Later it was expanded to identify the Digital Divide in terms of internet performance.
-The Digital Divide [1] is a condition of economic or social inequality with reference to the access, usage and impact of ICT (Internet Communication Technologies.
-PingER provides data for the study of the Digital Divide on an international scale and through the use of roughly 700 sites in over 160 countries.
+A PingER is an IEMP (Internet End to End Performance Measurement) tool developed by Stanford Accelarated Reasearch Centre (SLAC).
+It stands for Ping End-to-End Reporting and was started to identify the Digital Divide in terms of internet performance.
+Digital Divide [1] is a condition of economic or social inequality with reference to the access, usage and impact of ICT (Internet Communication Technologies.
+PingER provides data for the study of the Digital Divide on an international scale and through the use of roughly 700 sites in over 100 countries.

-PingER measurements are made by approximately 60 MAs.
-They make measurements to over 700 targets in over 160 countries, these countries contain over 99% of the world's connected population.
-Measuring agents have to be online 24 hours 365 days a year.
-This leads to high power usage costs.
+PingER measurements are made by aproximately 60 MAs(Measuring Agents).
+They make measurements to over 700 targets in 160 countires, i.e to an estimated 99% of the world's connected population.
+Measuring agents have to be online 24 x 7 x 365 hours a year.
+This leads to high usage costs.
 The average desktop computer has a wattage of 80-250, depending on non-essential peripherals and components installed.
 The cost to operate a typical computer and monitor system of 130 watts keeping in mind the uptime requirements of an MA is \$129.73 [12].
 The operating cost of a smartphone is much lesser and is around \$1.36 a year [13].
-Moreover a desktop and peripherals have considerable space requirement's when compared to the small and compact size of a smartphone.
-This paper proposes an Android application which will attempt to provide functionality similar to a PingER MA.
-It is targeted for the Android Lollipop (5.x) and has been compiled using SDK API 22 [16].
+Moreover a desktop and peripherals has considerable space requiremnts when compared to the small and compact size of a smartphone.
+This paper proposes an Android application which will attempt to provide functionality similar to a PingER MA, which is targeted for the Android Lollipop (5.x) with and has been compiled using SDK API 22 [16].

-The rest of the paper is organized as follows: Section II discusses the essential workings of the PingER project and Android system pertaining to the paper requirements.
+The rest of the paper is organized as follows: Section II discusses the essential workings of PingER project and Android system pertaining to the paper requirements.
 Section III discusses the methodology; the sequence of actions followed by the prototype and all assumptions that have been made, and concludes by displaying the prototype.
 Section IV presents the outputs and the data obtained through the use of the application.
 Section V concludes the paper.